 Do you want to learn how to sculpt clay but aren't sure where to begin?
-If you're new to the medium, we've got you covered!
-This beginner's guide to clay sculpting will walk you through different clay types and techniques to set you up for at-home crafting success.
+Whether you’re new to polymer clay or you’ve been sculpting for years, there is always something new to learn.
+Whether it’s a new technique to make your art look even better or a tip to get a job done more quickly, the world of Sculpey is endless.
+This guide to clay sculpting will walk you through different clay types and techniques to set you up for at-home crafting success.

 Ignite your creativity and learn how to sculpt clay with confidence — even with zero experience — using the following tips and tools.
 You'll be making crafts, jewelry and handcrafted treasures in no time!